Learn more about the Spring Garden Tour and how to get free tickets.

-There are several types of White House tours available to the public.
-The most common and easiest tour to schedule is the standard public tour of rooms in the East Wing and main White House Residence.
-Visitors will enter the White House complex from the south side of East Executive Avenue.
-After passing through the security screening area, guests will enter the East Wing of the White House and proceed down the East Colonnade following the route depicted on the White House tour map below.
-The rooms in tan are open for public viewing.
+Guests will enter the White House complex from the south side of East Executive Avenue.
+After passing through the security screening area, visitors will enter the East Wing of the White House and proceed down the East Colonnade following the route to the Residence depicted on the White House tour map above.

 While the standard public tour is interesting for architectural and historical reasons, nothing can beat the excitement of the West Wing Tour.
 These coveted tours are led by knowledgeable members of the White House staff and Secret Service.
 They take you into the working areas of the White House and allow you to witness our democracy in action.